What is Insurance Auto Auctions, Inc?

 How can I be sure this transaction will be safe for me?

 IAA's parent company is publicly traded on the New York Stock Exchange (KAR Auction Services Inc, ticker symbol "KAR") and must comply with its standards.
-IAA is licensed in all fifty states and Canada.
+IAA is licensed in all fifty states.
 IAA is trusted by the nation's largest insurance companies and rental car companies to properly and honestly treat their policyholders and customers, especially when at your home.
 To see some of these companies, go to the auction site and search our inventory to view the names of this week's providers of vehicles.